Ear Infections in Princeton and Monroe, NJ

 Children and adults alike may suffer from ear infections, which can cause extreme discomfort and even hearing loss.
-The Central New Jersey area residents, including those in Princeton and Plainsboro, can have ear infections treated promptly by visiting the office of board-certified otolaryngologist Dr. Scott Kay, FACS.
+The Central New Jersey area residents, including those in Princeton, Monroe and Plainsboro, can have ear infections treated promptly by visiting the office of board-certified otolaryngologist Dr. Scott Kay, FACS.

 What are Ear Infections?

 An ear infection involves fluid trapped in the middle ear due to an infection or allergy (otitis media), or an inflammation of the outer ear tissues (otitis externa).

 An ear infection usually results from another condition such as a cold, allergy flare-up, or the flu that also causes swelling and congestion of the nasal passages.

 Benefits of Ear Infection Treatment